Alternative Sentencing + Diversion

 If you have been assigned community service hours by the Arlington County or City of Falls Church Courts, please contact OAR at 703-228-7030 to schedule an intake appointment.

-If you are a nonprofit or government agency interested in benefiting from community service volunteers, please contact the Coordinator of Community Service at 703-228-0797.
+If you are a nonprofit or government agency interested in benefiting from community service volunteers, please contact the Director of Community Service at 703-228-7030 or email the community service team at email@example.com.